jotd666/us_champ_vball/README.md

 Features:

 - 25/50 FPS for ECS and AGA amigas
-- 32 color ECS version
+- 32 color ECS version (faster on AGA, using faster fetch mode in that case)
 - 64 color AGA version (for classic amigas)
 - 128 color AGA version (for really fast amigas.
 A bit slow on 68060/50 but runs)